 Perhaps every marketer today knows that each target audience persona requires a different strategy and attitude.
-This way targeted advertising performs well for most business goals, such as increasing ROI or driving brand awareness.
-In order to make your marketing efforts work it is important to understand your specific audience segments so that you could build your marketing strategy and optimize it in accordance with their interests and concerns.
+This way, targeted advertising performs well for most business goals, such as increasing ROI or driving brand awareness.
+In order to make your marketing efforts work, it is important to understand your specific audience segments so that you can build your marketing strategy and optimize it in accordance with their interests and concerns.

 One of the most alluring opportunities for online advertising is millennial advertising.
-This demographic group constitutes 80 million of the US population and accounts for over $600 billion spendings yearly.
+This demographic group accounts for almost a fourth of the entire population and annually spends over $200 billion.

 Who are the millennials?